a-renzini/pygwb/docs/pipeline.rst

                         option to return naive and sliding sigmas from delta sigma cut.
 Default value: False

-As can be seen, all of the parameters above come with a brief description, which should help the user identify its functionality.
+As can be seen, all of the parameters above come with a brief description, which should help the user identify their functionality.
 In particular, we note that the above parameters are the ones present in the ``pygwb.parameters`` module.
 For more information, one can have a look at the
 `pygwb paper <https://arxiv.org/pdf/2303.15696.pdf>`_, where more details are provided.